ServBay MariaDB/MySQL Troubleshooting Guide

 /htop

-6. Database Crash or Data Corruption
+6. Database Crash/Data Corruption

-Possible Causes and Solutions:
+Possible Causes and Fixes:

 /Applications/ServBay/logs/mariadb/<version>/<version>.err